Table of Contents

 DMM Alloy Offset Nuts

 I was taking some friends rock climbing for the first time and the most common thing they asked me was “what is ALL the rock climbing equipment I need”?
-If you’ve only seen movies like Free Solo or Cliffhanger then your rack of gear might look a biiiit different than a standard climbing rack.
+Some of my friends had seen some of the famous rock climbing movies like Free Solo, Cliffhanger, and The Dawn Wall.
+So they had a much different perception of what rock climbing was like.

 First, let’s look at the rock climbing equipment needed for indoor climbing!
 And for the beginner climbers, take a look at the best gear for beginners.

 |Climbing Shoes||La Sportiva Solutions|